-The Tribunal may inspect the subjects.
-This will usually be after the Hearing but a practical approach is taken to make best use of available time.
-We sometimes take advantage of the lunch break for this purpose.
+It is often necessary for the Tribunal to visit the site of the dispute.
+This is what we call an “inspection”.
+This will usually be before the hearing but a practical approach is taken to make best use of available time.
+Sometimes it is necessary to carry out a further inspection after the hearing.
 You should give consideration as to whether you want to attend the inspection, or have someone attend on your behalf.
 If one side attends then the Tribunal would prefer that other parties should also be represented.
-The Tribunal will often prefer to inspect unaccompanied if satisfied that it is not necessary to have anyone present to give access or any witness to identify things about which evidence has been given.
+The Tribunal will often prefer to inspect unaccompanied if satisfied that it is not necessary to have anyone present to give access or any witness to identify things about which evidence is to be, or has been, given.
 The inspection is not the place to attempt to introduce new evidence.

 If you know that the area to be inspected is particularly inaccessible, you should consider whether it will be necessary to have transport for the Tribunal.
 Any known hazards should be pointed out to the Tribunal in advance!

+The Tribunal has power to award expenses.
 Two questions arise in relation to expenses: namely, who is to pay and how much is to be paid.
-The Tribunal is usually concerned only with the first question although it does have a power to order lump sum payments.
+The Tribunal is usually concerned only with the first of these.

 If you have incurred significant expense in presenting your case you may wish to ask the Tribunal to make an award of expenses against your opponent.
-Such requests should be made at the hearing.
-It may well be necessary to defer detailed submissions about expenses until after the decision is issued but the normal rule is that the successful party will be entitled to expenses and in straightforward cases it may be sufficient simply to make it clear at the hearing that you expect that rule to be applied.
-In more complicated cases the Tribunal may decide that questions of expenses should to be reserved.
-When the decision is issued, parties will be asked to submit any motions about expenses with written supporting submissions.
-There may be various reasons for deferring submissions on expenses.
-For example, there might a risk of “divided success” and a need for confusing alternative submissions if the matter had to be addressed before the outcome was known.
+Such requests should be made at the hearing but may be made later, once the Tribunal has issued its written decision.
+The normal rule is that the successful party will be entitled to an award of expenses against the unsuccessful party and in straightforward cases it may be sufficient simply to make it clear at the hearing that you expect that rule to be applied.
+In more complicated cases, such as cases of divided success, liability for expenses may have to be the subject of detailed written submissions once the Tribunal has issued its decision.

-The usual rule is that “expenses follow success”.
-This is not intended as a punishment for losing.
+The rule that “expenses follow success” is not intended as a punishment for losing.
 It is simply a recognition that litigation costs money and that if the losing party had not insisted on his or her claim or defence, the successful party would not have incurred these costs.
 Where the loser has made an offer to settle and that offer would have given the winner much the same result as the Tribunal’s decision it may be argued that the real cause of the litigation was the winner’s failure to act reasonably by taking the offer.
 There may be other examples of unreasonable conduct by the winner which would justify some modification of liability.
-But the rule that expenses follow success is an important principle and the Tribunal will not easily be persuaded that modification is appropriate.
+But the rule that expenses follow success is an important principle and the Tribunal will not easily be persuaded to depart from it.